Annual General Meetings (AGM)

 Member Groups must organise an Annual General Meeting (AGM) once a year, where the committee reports to the membership on the previous year's activities and committee members are elected.
 The AGM should be called as soon as practicable after the close of the Institute's financial year (31 August).

-At least fourteen days written notice (it may be via email) of the date, time and place of the AGM shall be given to Member Group members and to the Member Groups Team (firstname.lastname@example.org).
+At least fourteen days written notice (it may be via email) of the date, time and place of the AGM shall be given to Member Group members and to the Community Team (firstname.lastname@example.org).
 The calling notice should include, where appropriate, an agenda, a call for nominations to committee and explain where the minutes to be discussed can be found.
 The committee can choose to use virtual technologies in addition to, or instead of, holding a physical meeting.

 The agenda should include: